Capital Engineering

 Transportation services are provided by the Engineering and Public Works.
 Click here to learn more.

-Sidewalks There are lots of ways to get around!
+Link to Sidewalks in Newberg page There are lots of ways to get around!
 Our whole community needs safe travel for work and school; for exercise and business; to community events and essential services.
 Click here to learn More.

 For the project map,